 From 2005 to 2010, Ms. Miller served as the Director for Technology, within the Office of the Assistant Secretary of the Army for Acquisition, Logistics and Technology.
 There she was responsible for the oversight and coordination of the Army’s S&T efforts to transition technology in support of Army acquisition programs.
 She also served as the U.S. National Representative on the Weapons Panel of The Technology Cooperation Program.

 Ms. Miller received a B.S. in Electrical Engineering from the University of Washington, an M.S. in Electrical Engineering, Electro-Physics, from George Washington University and an M.B.A. from the University of Tennessee.
-She is the recipient of an Army Research and Development Achievement Award for her technical achievement in the “Development of Nonlinear Materials for Sensor Protection.”
 Ms. Miller was selected in 2005 to the Senior Executive Service and is Defense Acquisition Workforce Level III certified in Program Management; Engineering; and Science and Technology Management.
-She is a member of the Army Acquisition Corps and the Association of the United States Army.